 Reheat, Repeat, Rejoice

-Reheating: Cover leftovers with a damp paper towel and microwave on low in small increments until warmed through.
-If using this method, the topping will not stay crispy.
+Microwave (easy): Cover with a damp paper towel and heat on low in short bursts until warmed through.
+(Heads up: the topping won’t stay crispy.)

 You Asked, I Answered